Iskarnival Sama Sama

 The Last One Awake

 Rising to prominence after Astro First‘s Hey Orang Kita where he starred alongside The Venopian Solitude, Talitha Tan and Raja Syahirann, The Last One Awake is Sabah-born Christian Palencia.
-This singer-songwriter possesses a stunning voice and strong musical sensibilities; check out his latest release to gauge what you’ve been missing out on.
+This singer-songwriter possesses a stunning voice and strong musical sensibilities; check out his to gauge what you’ve been missing out on.
 Citing his sister Mia Palencia as one of his biggest influences, The Last One Awake writes songs that speak to today’s generation with a rare sincerity.
 His debut album is slated for a December release.

 Tengku Suhaila & Aqil Zainal